Volnovakha

 The train station is a railway hub.
 It serves the only onshore rail line between Donetsk and Russia to the north-east and east, and Zaporizhzhia Oblast and Crimea to the west and south-west, and the only rail line south to Mariupol.

-In February and March 2022, during the Russian invasion of Ukraine, many of its buildings were damaged or destroyed.
+On February 22 of 2022, the Russo-Ukrainian war began.
+Russian forces arrived in the city on February 25, beginning the Battle of Volnovakha.
+During the battle, through February and March 2022, many of its buildings were damaged or destroyed.
 The governor of the region, Pavlo Kyrylenko, said that 90% of the city's critical infrastructure was destroyed.
+The city was captured by Russian forces on March 11th, and as of July 2026, it is still under Russian control.

 History

 Pre-founding

 The site of modern Volnovakha was inhabited during the Bronze Age, as is evidenced by archaeological excavations in the northeast part of the city.
 A burial in a stone tomb has been uncovered, and stone babas indicate the presence of nomadic peoples in the area.